FHantke/brave-browser-wiki/Chromium-rebases.md

 ## Audit for new network services

-When submitting PR on Github add `CI/run-network-audit` label to the PR to ensure that the CI runs `audit-network`.
+When submitting your PR add the `CI/run-network-audit` label to ensure that CI runs the `audit-network` pipeline.

 For now just follow the instructions in https://github.com/brave/brave-browser/wiki/Tests#privacy-network-audit.